If You Had My Love: Background

-According to Cory Rooney, one of the song's co-writers, Lopez was almost finished recording On the 6 when Rooney and Jerkins played a CD playlist of songs for Michael Jackson, which included "If You Had My Love."
+According to Cory Rooney, one of the song's co-writers, Lopez had almost finished recording On the 6 when Rooney and Jerkins played a CD playlist of songs for Michael Jackson, which included "If You Had My Love".
 Rooney believed the song was "perfect for Jennifer", and hoped that Jackson would not take it.
 Rooney recalled: "The music begins and Michael starts moving and shaking to it and he goes, 'Man, I like this one.'
 My heart sunk.
-Then he says, 'I don’t like it for me, but I like it.
+Then he says, 'I don't like it for me, but I like it.
 It's gonna be a hit for someone else.'"
 Rooney said that he and LaShawn Daniels wrote "If You Had My Love" later that day.
-Conversely, journalist Damien Shields stated in 2015 that Rooney had Lopez record the song in 1998, and that it had already been allocated to her when Jackson heard it.
-Jackson thought it had a "really great groove" and briefly considered recording it.
-Shields said: "Everyone's like, 'Shit, now we’re going to have to argue with the King of Pop because that's already going to be Jennifer's first song and it's already in motion and is going to radio in two months.'
+Conversely, journalist Damien Shields stated in 2015 that Rooney had Lopez record the song in 1998, and it had already been allocated to her when Jackson heard it.
+Jackson thought the song had a "really great groove" and briefly considered recording it.
+Shields said: "Everyone's like, 'Shit, now we're going to have to argue with the King of Pop because that's already going to be Jennifer's first song and it's already in motion and is going to radio in two months.'
 How do you possibly tell Michael Jackson no?"
 Jackson passed on the song, believing it was better suited for a female singer.
-"It was the only one of Rodney's songs that he gravitated towards, but he also had the intuition to know that a female should sing it for it realize its best potential," Shields noted.